fab-jul/torchac/README.md

 The implementation is based on [this blog post](https://marknelson.us/posts/2014/10/19/data-compression-with-arithmetic-coding.html), meaning that we implement _arithmetic coding_.
-It is **not optimized**, however, it's much faster than doing the equivalent thing in pure-Python (because of all the bit-shifts etc.).
+While it could be further optimized, it is already much faster than doing the equivalent thing in pure-Python (because of all the bit-shifts etc.).
 In L3C, Encoding an entire `512 x 512` image happens in 0.202s (see Appendix A in the paper).

 ## HowTo

 ### Set up conda environment

-This library has been tested with **PyTorch 1.7** and **Python 3.8**.
+This library has been tested with
+- PyTorch 1.7
+- Python 3.8

+And that's all you need.
 Other versions also may work.
- All you need to run it is an environment with pytorch.
-If you don't have one, you can make one with `conda`:
+If you don't have an environment setup, you can make one with `conda`:

 ```bash
 # We use Python 3.8, other version may be supported.